WebAssembly/WASI/Charter.md

 - APIs for host filesystems, network stacks, and other resources.
 - APIs for graphics, audio, input devices
-- APIs for encryption, format conversion, and other transformations (particularly where hardware accelleration may be available on some platforms)
+- APIs for encryption, format conversion, and other transformations (particularly where hardware acceleration may be available on some platforms)

 ## Deliverables